At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 Yes, we obviously think so.
 The RT82 just hits that rare sweet spot where the money you put in feels like it goes twice as far.

 The other thing?
 It’s fun.
 It makes the ritual of playing records feel intentional, not just convenient.
+You don’t push a button, you drop the tonearm slowly onto the record which starts the song, you set the counterweight so its not tracking so aggressively on the grooves.
 That’s something the cheaper decks can’t capture.

 If you got this far and thought, “Okay, this is cool… but it’s a lot,” that’s totally fair.